 It’s no great secret that recreational marijuana has become a big business.
 New dispensaries continue to consistently pop up across the country as more states legalize recreational cannabis use.
-With such a great amount of new places to buy legal cannabis the race to comes what seems like just as many cannabis tech solution companies.
+With such a great amount of new places to buy legal cannabis, the race to come what seems like just as many cannabis tech solution companies.

 There is seemingly an endless number of technologies that help to carry out and fulfill the entire process of selling legal cannabis from cultivation to consumption.
 For the purposes of this article, we will look at technology companies in the retail dispensary space.
 These companies range from point of sale systems, compliance trackers, wholesale marketplaces for retailers, online menus with price comparisons for customers, and delivery fulfillment companies that do the work to get customers their cannabis products without having to leave the house.

 Read on to learn more about how these companies can make selling your cannabis products more efficient and productive.